 To reward effort / progress / attainment in their tasks, teachers will award children Merit Stamps in their books.
-These will be recorded on a bookmark for each child and when an agreed amount is reached, a reward will be earned and their names celebrated in class.
+These will be recorded on a bookmark / card for each child and when they have filled one up, a reward will be earned and their names put into a draw for a prize at the end of the term.